 “Sounds like you’ve gotta write a script, Curt.”
 He grinned.
 “You ever write a script before?”

-“No, but we read a script in English last year.
+“No, but we read a script in my English 1 class last year.
 What I need is something simple, just my side of the conversation, with options depending on how my mom responds.
 Then I have to memorize it.
 But I don’t want it to sound like a script when I’m talking to her.
 This script isn’t really a script like for a TV show or a movie.
 It’s so I can get my thoughts together about how to tell her about you and me.”

 “That’s easy.
 We love each other.
 That’s enough, I think.”